Updated: 3rd December 2025

 Here again, having multiple disjointed systems (or worse, having no systems in place!) makes those quarterly audits unnecessarily stressful.
 Having to create a single budget report, for instance, would then involve trying to dig out months-old invoices or having to locate a specific contractor’s Tax Identification Number (TIN).

-An Freelance Management Software eases this process by generating audit trails and saving all that information in one place makes it super simple to track work, payments and documentation – which makes budgeting and reporting, a stress-free process
+Dedicated freelancer management platforms ease this process by generating audit trails and saving all that information in one place makes it super simple to track work, payments and documentation – which makes budgeting and reporting, a stress-free process.

-Implementing and adopting a Freelance Management Software is not as complicated as you might think.
+Implementing and adopting software is not as complicated as you might think.
 Most modern cloud-based systems are incredibly easy to use, and they allow you to integrate any existing data that you already have across various document storage and project management platforms.
-Of course, your Freelance Management Software provider will also likely have teams to help you along the way.
+Of course, your software provider will also likely have teams to help you along the way.
 Depending on the software you choose, you might be able to get it up and running within the hour!

-Here are 6 ways to make your Freelance Management Software work well for you:
+Here are 6 ways to make your chosen platform work well for you:

-A Freelance Management Software is a tool for both you and your freelancers, so make sure you give them some notice that a new system is coming.
+Freelance management software is a tool for both you and your freelancers, so make sure you give them advance notice that a new system is being introduced.
 Don’t forget — freelancers don’t know what is discussed internally within the organisation, so you will have to give them enough context.
 Communicate effectively about when you are planning to roll it out, how it will help them, and how they can work with you to help you achieve your desired goals.
 Like any other piece of software, it is only as useful as the information you put into it.
 So, tell your freelancers exactly how you want them to manage their profiles so that it can make things smoother for both of you.

-Getting your Freelance Management Software up and running may just take minutes, but it’s also important to devote some time to implement it effectively across your organisation.
+Getting your software up and running may just take minutes, but it’s also important to devote some time to implement it effectively across your organisation.
 Without proper training on how to use the system, you may find internal managers as well as external workers getting frustrated, losing steam, and reverting to old methods.
-One great way to ease implementation is to seek the help of your Freelance Management Software account manager.
+One great way to ease implementation is to seek the help of your account manager from the software of your choice.
 They will be able to assess your unique company situation and schedule in a set of onboarding calls to both help you roll out the software and teach you how to use it effectively.
 Do make sure that all your managers and key stakeholders are on the call so that they can be brought up to speed.
 It might also be a good idea to organise a training call for your freelancers.
 Do also document your processes as you go.
 This way when more people start using the platform there’s already a consistent procedure in place.

 If any of your stakeholders had some key points of concern at the initial buy-in phase, it would be a good idea to provide new information and updates that address these concerns.
 When people see that you’re consistent and continue to keep them involved where appropriate, it will reinforce their decision to back the project as being the right choice.

 Once you’ve completed the implementation process, allow time for the system to bed in.
 Track its use and get user feedback – both internally and from your freelancers.
-This will allow you to identify areas of inefficiencies and make iterative improvements to your processes to drive maximum benefit from your Freelance Management Software.
+This will allow you to identify areas of inefficiencies and make iterative improvements to your processes to drive maximum benefit.

-Every good Freelance Management Software provider will assign a dedicated account manager just for you – and their input shouldn’t stop after you’re on board.
+Every good platform provider will assign a dedicated account manager just for you – and their input shouldn’t stop after you’re on board.
 Make sure that your account manager is someone you can build a good working relationship with because they’ll help you for as long as you use the system.
-They will help you extract more value from your Freelance Management Software, work with you to implement any process changes required, and keep you up to date on the ever-evolving software.
+They will help you extract more value from your freelance management software, work with you to implement any process changes required, and keep you up to date on the ever-evolving software.

 Looking to compare the best freelance management software (FMS) options?
 Check out our full blog.